-Constraints are the specific values of properties used to search for people and create segments.
-Constraints vary depending on the type of filter you select.
+Constraints are the specific values of properties used to search for people and create Segments.
+Constraints vary depending on the type of field you select (and whether it is a text field, dropdown, date, or other field type).
 Here are the options you will see for the following field types:

 The field contains letters and numbers describing the value.
 Examples include name fields, email address, and country.
 The following operators apply to string fields: